AdobeDocs/federated-audience-composition.en/help/customer/schemas.md

 ## Edit a schema {#schema-edit}

-To edit a schema:
+To edit a schema, follow these steps:

-1. Click on the name of your schema in the schemas folder.
+1. Click on the name of your schema in the list.

 1. Click on **[!UICONTROL Edit]** button.